Q: How many base station sites are there?

 A: Each base station can only carry a limited number of calls or data at any one time.
 In order to satisfy increasing customer demand for mobile services, increased data, or to improve call quality, additional base stations are required in busy areas.

-At present around two thirds of radio base stations in the UK are either shared or placed on existing buildings or structures.
+Currently, around two thirds of radio base stations in the UK are either shared or placed on existing buildings or structures.

-Q: Will 3G mean more masts?
+Q: Will 4G (Generation) result in more mobile phone masts?